Jack Canfora

+In addition to his work as a playwright, Canfora has worked extensively as a stage actor and director and serves as the Artistic Director of New Normal Rep, a theatre company he co-founded to develop and present new and classic works.
+He has won two Edgerton Awards and three webby awards.

+His plays have been reviewed by publications including Thes New York Times, Associated Press, The Newark Star-Ledger, BroadwayWorld, and CurtainUp.

+In 2026, The Murderer Killings received both the Webby Award and the Webby People's Voice Award in the Scripted (Fiction), Limited-Series & Specials podcast category.
+The podcast also received recognition at the 2026 NYC Podcast Awards, where it was nominated in several fiction and production categories and received an award.
+Canfora is credited with Satow as a creator of the series.

 Education and early career

-After receiving his dramatic training at the London Academy of Music and Dramatic Art, he began his career as an actor in regional theater, working mostly in Shakespearean roles such as Mercutio and Macbeth as well appearing in the title roles in Hamlet, Gardner McKay's Toyer: An Unavoidable Tragedy, and in a 1995 production of "Variations on the Death of Trotsky".

-Canfora has also performed on television for the educational series TV411.
+After receiving his dramatic training at the London Academy of Music and Dramatic Art, he began his career as an actor in regional theater, working mostly in Shakespearean roles such as Mercutio and Macbeth as well appearing in the title roles in Hamlet, Gardner McKay's Toyer: An Unavoidable Tragedy, and in a 1995 production of "Variations on the Death of Trotsky".Canfora has also performed on television for the educational series TV411.
 He also wrote for the show.
 His career as a writer began in the mid-1990s as a sketch writer for various New York-based sketch groups.
 After his sketch group "The Waiting Room" disbanded in 1999, he turned to playwriting, beginning with one-act comedies which were performed regionally in different parts of the United States.

 Works

 Place Setting

 In September, 2005, his play Place Setting was read in Los Angeles, directed by veteran film director Howard Deutch and starring Jon Cryer and Steven Weber.